+1. The worker must narrate in CalWIN Case Comments whenever the client fails to respond to the 3rd call that the client abandoned his appointment and he is denied/discontinued as a "No Show".

-- 1. For clients who are late for more than the allotted time for their appointments and check-in at the kiosks: Q-Flow will direct the client to call the Service Center at 1 (415) 558-2227. - 2.
-The worker must always consider "Good Cause" whenever the client is late or is a "No Show" for his appointment.
-Refer to section 90-6: Good Cause. - 3.
-For clients with no appointments and who check-in at the kiosks: Q-Flow will direct the client to call the Service Center at 1 (415) 558-222.
-Service Center Eligibility Worker shall determine if there is an urgent need to see the client; otherwise schedule the client for an appointment in Q-Flow. - 4.
-The In-Office Supervisor shall check the phone system to ensure that there are no clients in the queue waiting to be served before logging out at close of business day. - 5.
-The Eligibility Worker must inform the Q-Flow In-Office Supervisor or the Unit Supervisor, if there is a possibility of conflict of interest with a client, to reassign the client's ticket to another worker.
+2. For clients who are late for more than the allotted time for their appointments and check-in at the kiosks: Q-Flow will direct the client to call the Service Center at 1 (415) 558-2227.

+3. The worker must always consider "Good Cause" whenever the client is late or is a "No Show" for his appointment.
+Refer to section 90-6: Good Cause.

+4. For clients with no appointments and who check-in at the kiosks: Q-Flow will direct the client to call the Service Center at 1 (415) 558-222.
+The Phone Duty worker (Service Center) shall determine if there is an urgent need to see the client; otherwise schedule him for an appointment in Q-Flow.

+5. The Phone Duty workers (Service Center) shall check the phone system to ensure that there are no clients in the queue waiting to be served before logging out at close of business day.

+6. The worker must inform the Q-Flow Supervisor or the Unit Supervisor, if there is a possibility of conflict of interest with a client, to reassign the client's ticket to another worker.

+Client Responsibilities

-During the application or Reinvestigation process, the client shall assume all responsibility of which they are physically and psychologically capable.
-The client shall be informed of their responsibilities orally, and in writing through Form 2133B, Rights and Responsibilities, and shall be given the opportunity to have areas of concern clarified.
-Thereafter, the client is presumed to be informed of and to have a reasonable understanding of eligibility factors, as well as, their rights and responsibilities.
+During the application or reinvestigation process, the client shall assume all responsibility of which he is physically and psychologically capable.
+He shall be informed of his responsibilities orally, and in writing through Form 2133B, Rights and Responsibilities, and shall be given the opportunity to have areas of concern clarified.
+Thereafter, the client is presumed to be informed of and to have a reasonable understanding of eligibility factors, as well as, his rights and responsibilities.